DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 🟢 **Answer**: frothlywebcode

-## ❓TASK❓ What is the name of the text file that was successfully uploaded into the S3 bucket while it was publicly accessible?
+## ❓TASK #7❓ What is the name of the text file that was successfully uploaded into the S3 bucket while it was publicly accessible?
 Answer guidance: Provide just the file name and extension, not the full path.
 (Example: filename.docx instead of /mylogs/web/filename.docx)

 I can't see an event in CloudTrial that could be related to file uploads and listing by the events in the frothlywebcode bucket also does not gives any clues
 ```